cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P2: "performance data as the most important piece of the ensemble data, just because most of the work that I do is on the performance side"
 - P3: "performance data is acts as sort of the main table"
 - P7: "Yeah, so the most important is definitely the performance data."
+- P8: [implied] "the timing data is, is is very general, right, you can do a whole lot of things with that, depending on what you're trying to, you know, get out of the ensemble, right all kinds of different things,"

 ### Ensemble data structure pieces are linked structurally